tobek/headsoak/notes.md

     - maybe shift+enter or comma to add another tag after writing this one (customizeable). it basically just hits enter and opens another/creates a new tag and clears current and leaves focus there
 - browser compatibility warning (we only support IE10 and up)
 - what to do with multiple tags with the same name? we can disallow it for local tags, but might happen with shared tags. should be given the option to merge or rename - either way we need to store some map on recipient's end
+- bug/todo: when deleting tag, remove it from search query if it's in there

 ### todo eventually